 My first impulse was to develop a language of forms that could communicate the feeling of a different dimension of space-time, thinking the world as a constellation of related forms, places, ideas and people

 I seek to create interior volumes that are delineated by web-like interconnected lines.
 The lines express a fluidity as well as an awkward geometry,

-I seek to draw on the language of maps that tap into emotional spaces not just the physical, a way to sort thru the geologic tangle of memories
+I seek to draw on the language of mapping that tap into emotional spaces not just the physical, a way to sort thru the tangle of memories

 Much of my work is realized upon installation, this is an important time for me although much of it is conceptualized earlier